Carlos Correa Preview, Player Props: Twins vs. Guardians

-Carlos Correa -- .158 average over his past 10 games -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Tanner Bibee on the hill, on August 30 at 1:10 PM ET.
+The Minnesota Twins and Carlos Correa (.310 slugging percentage over his past 10 games, including one homer), battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Guardians.
+In his most recent appearance, he had three hits (going 3-for-5 with an RBI) against the Rangers.

 Carlos Correa Game Info & Props vs. the Guardians